-Employers have an obligation to provide a safe place of work for their employees.
-This obligation is likely to extend beyond the office walls into home- and mobile-working environments.
+Employers have an obligation to provide a safe place of work for their employees and this obligation is likely to extend beyond the office walls.
+This is important as employers can help prevent employees from getting injured while working from home and mobile-working environments.

 When you work from home, you should maintain an open line of communication with your employer to ensure you’re aware of any safety issues that relate to your work environment.
 Fortunately, many technologies enable you to stay connected and prioritise a positive culture of workplace safety.

 Workers compensation for injuries that happen at home

 If your injury arises out of or in the course of your employment or while performing any activity that is incidental to your employment, you will be eligible for workers' compensation.
 If you have your employer’s permission (whether explicit or implicit) to work from home, you should be covered for workers' compensation if you sustain an injury at home.

 Recent cases show that you will be covered by WorkCover for the same types of incidents that would be covered if you were working on your employer’s premises.
 For example, if you injured yourself during your lunch break on a day when you were working from the office, you would be covered, and the same conditions can apply in a home-based work environment.
 However, if you were injured after clocking off from work or while doing something clearly unrelated to work in any way, you probably would not be covered.
 Still, the scope of these situations can vary widely, so it all depends on your individual circumstances.

 Your employer can help make your home office safe